mikesmo/mikesmo.github.io/_posts/blog/2016-06-06-Ethereum-Getting-Started.markdown

 First we’ll download the client tools for running a node on your computer.
 Official instructions for installing the tool can be found here:
 [Ethereum client tools](https://www.ethereum.org/cli)

-I use a mac, so commands for me were quite simple:
+I use a mac, so commands for me were quite simple using the brew package manager:

 ```shell
 $ brew tap ethereum/ethereum